zhangqianhui/GazeAnimationV2/README.md

 # GazeCorretion: Self-Guided Eye Manipulation in the wild using Generative Adversarial Networks
-The code of paper "Self-Guided Eye Rotation for Attention Rectification using Progressive Growing Generative Adversarial Networks".
+The code of paper "GazeCorretion: Self-Guided Eye Manipulation in the wild using Generative Adversarial Networks".
 Paper will published coming soon.

 --------------------------------------------